brunosann/horarios-img/README.md

-- Modificando as imagne conforme periodo do dia
+- Modificando as imagem conforme periodo do dia